 London was ranked the best student city in the world (QS) for the second year in a row.
 Though the expenses can be a bit on the higher end, you will get an experience that is worth every penny.

-Education – This city is home to over 40 universities offering courses in various subjects.
+Education - This city is home to over 40 universities offering courses in various subjects.
 The quality of education in undergraduate, postgraduate and foundational courses is high, with many universities awarded gold for teaching excellence.
-Brunel University, City University and Middlesex University are some great universities to choose from.
+Brunel University, City University of London and Middlesex University are some great universities to choose from.

 Employment Opportunities - London is the financial capital of the world.
 Many well-known names like Unilever, HDFC and BBC have their headquarters here.
 With such high exposure, you can take up internships while studying and start your career successfully.